 Concurrent Enrollment offers a unique opportunity for aligning high school and postsecondary courses and is widely available in Colorado.
 94% of districts and 80% of high schools offer Concurrent Enrollment programs, and 89% of all students pass all Concurrent Enrollment courses in which they are enrolled.

 Additionally 78% of all participating students enroll in college in the fall immediately following graduation.
 In their first year of college, compared to their peers who don’t participate, these students earn higher GPA’s and accumulate more credits.

-- Districts should complete an audit of the concurrent enrollment programs that are currently available in your school(s), and consider ways in which they might increase access to and quality of these courses.
+Complete a review of the concurrent enrollment programs that are currently available in your school(s), and consider ways in which they might increase access to and quality of these courses.

 Read about guidelines, policies, and resources on the CDE Concurrent Enrollment website:

 - Consider ways in which staff might qualify to teach concurrent enrollment courses on the high school site, increasing access and exposure to these courses